 Joy's Walk Donation Page

 I am walking to help raise awareness of the effect of dementia on my husband, families, society, and potentially the federal budget.
 In 2005 my husband of 64 years, Harlan Foster, and I were told that he had dementia.
 He was having trouble remembering.
 As the months passed he would say to me, "I don't remember ANY THING." and ultimately that was exactly true.
 My jack-of-all-trades Architectural Engineer could no longer remember his name, my name, or any of his past.
 Nothing had a name and he couldn't even use a screw driver.
-We lived at home together until April of 2014 when he moved to the Norman Veterans Center where he now resides.
-He is in a wheelchair and can no longer feed himself.
-He is still loving and pleasant most of the time, but requires total care.
-Those with dementia do not get better.
-There is no HOPE that tomorrow will be a better day.
+We lived at home together until April of 2014 when he moved to the Norman Veterans Center because I could no longer provide the care he needed.
+Harlan died in his sleep on January 8, 2018.

-I need your support to do my part!
+I need your support to reach my goal!
 Please make a donation to help the Alzheimer's Association advance research into methods of treatment, prevention and, ultimately, a cure for Alzheimer's.
 For the millions already affected by the disease, the Association offers care, education, support and resources in communities nationwide.

 Thank you for joining the movement!
 The end of Alzheimer's disease starts with you.